kubernetes/website/content/en/docs/contribute/generate-ref-docs/kubectl.md

 ## Setting build variables

 Go to `<rdocs-base>`.
-On you command line, set the following environment variables.
+On you command line, set the following environment variables:

 * Set `K8S_ROOT` to `<k8s-base>`.
 * Set `WEB_ROOT` to `<web-base>`.